 As described in the following sections, San Francisco will make investments with the Juvenile Justice Realignment Block Grant (JJRBG) that will prioritize the primary gaps identified by the DJJ Realignment Subcommittee.
 Our investment in credible messenger life coaches aims to build trusting relationships for young people, across all settings, with adults who have similar lived experiences in order to support youth engagement, success with their case plan, and a healthy transition into adulthood.
 Investments in whole family support aim to empower families to be advocates for their loved one, give them a voice in their young person's plan, and provide the resources to support their loved one.
 Flexible funding, including direct support for young people and their families, seeks to address emergent and basic needs so that young people and their families are able to fully participate in their case plan.
-Collective training will include all stakeholders and professionals who interact with this population of young people.
+Collective training will include all stakeholders and professionals who interact with this population of young people in the juvenile justice system, and seeks to create a shared approach to best serve young people.
 Finally, an investment in personalized programming in the SYTF will ensure that the individual needs and strengths of each young person, as identified in collaboration with them and their families, can be supported.